 10.0Assessing the Mood of a Typeface

 Motivation Overdrive 15 actionable minutes a day, community & camaraderie

 You know how much you want to take your design skills to the “pro” level, but that can seem so daunting.
-As much design advice as you pour over day-to-day, don’t you feel like you should be there by now?
+As much design advice as you pore over day-to-day, don’t you feel like you should be there by now?

 The key is making manageable progress, getting that progress built into your habits, and ultimately translating those new skills to apply to your day-to-day work.

 The Motivation Pack: Finally internalize design basics